Tobi-De/community-edition/README.md

 ### Quick start

-To set up Plausible Community Edition quickly, follow these steps:
+To set up Plausible CE quickly, follow these steps:

 1. Clone this repository: